Breeze/breeze.github.io/doc-js/index.md

 Notice that [1] the `executeQuery` method is asynchronous and returns a <a href="https://github.com/kriskowal/q">promise</a> to call back either [2] the `querySucceeded` method if the query succeeds or [3] the `queryFailed` method if query execution fails with an exception.

 Breeze resolves this query into an HTTP GET request to a persistence service endpoint.
-The request URI's query string holds the query specification, formatted either as <a href="http://docs.oasis-open.org/odata/odata/v4.0/odata-v4.0-part2-url-conventions.html" target="_blank">OData</a> or as URI encoded JSON.
+The request URI's query string holds the query specification.
+Typically this query string is expressed as URI encoded JSON.
+However Breeze also provides the mechanisms for substituting you own query encoding in the event you want to use a nonstandard server implementation.

-The OData format would look like this

-       http://www.example.com/**api/Northwind/Customers?$filter=startswith(CompanyName,'C') eq true&amp;$orderby=CompanyName**

-> The OData query syntax is just one part of the OData cross-vendor, open standard.
-It can be interpreted by a wide variety of server technologies that may be otherwise ignorant of OData protocols.

 The server returns query results as JSON.
 The Breeze `EntityManager` reshapes the JSON data into entities and merges them into its cache.
 Finally it passes these entities to the promise object which forwards them to the caller's success callback (the `querySucceeded` method in the example).